 Karen has been ranked by Chambers USA as a “Leading Individual” for patents each year since 2014.
 She has been named as an “IP Star” by Managing Intellectual Property each year since 2014 with recognitions for her work in patents and trademarks, included as a leading patent practitioner in Intellectual Asset Management’s “Patent 1000,” and in 2022’s IAM 300 list as one of the World’s Leading IP Strategists, and recognized in Benchmark Litigation.

-Prior to joining the firm, Karen served as General Counsel and Senior Vice President of Marketing at a television advertising firm where she negotiated the rights to over $100 million in advertising properties and handled all legal aspects of the company’s affairs, including all employment related matters.
+Prior to joining the firm, Karen served as General Counsel and Senior Vice President of Marketing at a television advertising firm where she negotiated the rights to over $100 million in advertising properties and handled all legal aspects of the company’s affairs.

 Follow Karen on Twitter: @karenhbromberg

-Karen Bromberg leads the U.S. Employment practice and is the chair of the firm’s Intellectual Property & Technology group.
-Her intellectual property practice focuses…
+Karen Bromberg is the chair of the firm’s U.S. Employment and Intellectual Property & Technology groups.
+Her employment practice focuses on the strategic counseling…

 University of Miami School of Law (J.D., cum laude, 1987); George Washington University (B.A., with honors, 1984)